metio/terraform-provider-k8s/docs/data-sources/actions_summerwind_dev_horizontal_runner_autoscaler_v1alpha1_manifest.md

 Optional:

-- `frequency` (String) Frequency is the name of a predefined interval of each recurrence.
-The valid values are 'Daily', 'Weekly', 'Monthly', and 'Yearly'.
-If empty, the corresponding override happens only once.
+- `frequency` (String) Frequency is the name of a predefined interval of each recurrence.The valid values are 'Daily', 'Weekly', 'Monthly', and 'Yearly'.If empty, the corresponding override happens only once.
-- `until_time` (String) UntilTime is the time of the final recurrence.
-If empty, the schedule recurs forever.
+- `until_time` (String) UntilTime is the time of the final recurrence.If empty, the schedule recurs forever.